 - Financial Debt /EBITDA which is a key ratio for any lender,

 - The Current Ratio which indicates if your business has sufficient net working capital (should be bigger than 1, depending on industry minimum 1.5x or even 3.0x) or not.

 - ROIC which indicates the profit made on all capital invested.
 This return measurement has to be higher than the discount rate used; otherwise, the alternative to investing the money somewhere else would appear to be better.

 In this case, some ratios are less meaningful as this model is made for a mobile app Startup business where EBITDA is negative in the first years.
 This explains the negative Financial Debt/EBITDA ratios.

 A DCF valuation normally bases on the concept of Free Cash Flow to Firm (FCFF).
 The cash flows are then discounted by the company’s discount rate to determine the net present value (NPV).

 Free Cash Flows to Firm can also be used to calculate the project IRR.

 Please note, these cash flows are the company’s cash flows and therefore different to the investment made and payment received by investors.

-If you look at financial models this modular way, they become easier to understand, and you can simply work through module by module to fine-tune your models as needed.
-Feel also free to adjust the model’s component to fine-tune it to your specific business.
+Now that you know about the two basic structures of financial models, if you look at financial models this modular way, they become easier to understand, and you can simply work through module by module to fine-tune your models as needed.